Uganda seizes 750 pieces of ivory, arrests 2 Vietnamese

 - AP FACT CHECK: Global warming hasn't gone away despite cold

+Africa’s pangolin species are under increasing pressure from poachers as their scales are used in traditional medicine in some Asian countries.

 Africa’s elephants are threatened by demand for ivory products in China and other Asian countries.
-Africa’s pangolin species are under increasing pressure from poachers as their scales are used in traditional medicine.
+Africa had 1.3 million elephants in the 1970s but has fewer than 500,000 today.

+Uganda’s elephant population has been growing in recent years to over 5,000, but the animals still face sporadic poaching, sometimes with the help of corrupt wildlife officials.